 1. Set Clear Work Boundaries

 What’s intended for school should be done in school and what’s supposedly for the home should be enjoyed at home!
-This is my way out of cynicism.
-However, on an occasional thread, there are instances that work-related stuff like attending seminars and advance planning of classroom activities may take the view at home.
+This is my way to evade cynicism.
+However, on an occasional thread, there are instances where work-related stuff like attending seminars and advance planning of classroom activities may take the view at home.
 How do I deal with it?

 I set a certain time frame for making preparations and some other work-related activities without sacrificing my precious time for myself and for my family.